Mortgage pre-qualification or pre-approval? Everything you need to know

-Use pre-qualification as a guide for home shopping
+Use mortgage pre-qualification as a guide for home shopping

-Pre-qualification is the first step in getting a mortgage loan, and it’s a good way to find out how much you can afford.
+A mortgage pre-qualification is the first step in getting a loan, and it’s a good way to find out how much you can afford.
 You’ll typically get pre-qualified online or over the phone, where you’ll answer some quick questions about your income, your estimated credit score, and how much money you have to put towards a down payment.
-Lenders typically won’t charge you for this process—which can sometimes be done in just minutes—nor will they affect your credit by requesting a hard pull, so pre-qualify as much as you want!
+Lenders typically won’t charge you for this process, nor should it affect your credit, so pre-qualify as much as you want!

-- Assess Your Choices – After you’ve narrowed down your options, do some simple mortgage calculations to make sure the offers make sense for your financial situation.
+Once you get your pre-qualification, do some simple mortgage calculations to make sure the offer make sense for your financial situation.
 Just because a lender is willing to offer you a certain amount of money doesn’t mean that you’d be completely comfortable making the monthly payments.
-Think about your unique situation and the other financial commitments you have.1
+Think about your unique situation and the other financial commitments you have.

-Finally, remind yourself that these numbers are estimates, and not an exact reflection of what you might be approved for.
+Also, keep in mind that these numbers are estimates and not an exact reflection of what you might be approved for.
 Use them as a guide to start shopping for houses before taking a more official next step: pre-approval.

 Use pre-approval to get serious about homebuying

-- Gather Necessary Information – Each lender has its own standards and processes for determining whether to grant a pre-approval letter, but usually you’ll need to provide the lender with your Social Security number and current financial information like income, assets, and debt.
+- Gather necessary information: Each lender has its own standards and processes for determining a pre-approval, but usually you’ll need to provide the lender with your social security number and current financial information like income, assets, and debt.

-- Be Aware of Credit Score Changes – Lenders will also do an extensive check on your credit history during the pre-approval process.
+- Be aware of credit score changes: Lenders will also do an extensive check on your credit history during the pre-approval process.
 Keep in mind, this inquiry will count as a “hard pull” on your credit, meaning it’ll likely reduce your credit score by a few points, temporarily.
-As with other parts of the mortgage loan process, a good credit score is a big benefit here; the higher your credit score, the more likely you are to be pre-approved for a larger loan amount and better terms2.
+As with other parts of the mortgage loan process, a good credit score is a big benefit here; the higher your credit score, the more likely you are to be pre-approved for a larger loan amount and better terms.

-- Start Shopping – At the end of the pre-approval process, you’ll receive what’s called a good faith estimate (GFE), which is a document describing the expected loan amount and terms, including the interest rate, loan type (fixed-rate, adjustable) and closing costs.
+- Start shopping: The pre-approval process should provide you with a pre-approval letter describing the expected loan amount and terms, including the interest rate, loan type (fixed-rate, adjustable) and closing costs.
 Once you get a pre-approval letter, you’ll have a leg up when placing an offer, since you’ll find many sellers will only accept offers from pre-approved buyers.
-Note that most pre-approval letters are good for 60 to 90 days, so you’ll want to time your request for one accordingly.
+Note that most pre-approval letters are good for 60 to 90 days, so you’ll want to time your request accordingly.